voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)

 ## Not Yet Versioned
  - Truck That Player Comes To Hometown In Is Now A UHaul.
+ - Added 'Add All HMs' To Debug Menu.

 ## v2.0.0
  - Secret Bases Able to Have 36 Decorations (Was 16), But Only a Max Base count of 16 (Was 20).